dcyoung/dcyoung.github.io/_pages/cookbook.md

 2. **Explore without software**.
 Try to understand and poke at the data without software or tools.
 What does it looks like... if relevant, investigate how subject matter experts solve this without software.

 3. **Identify strong signal** among the features in the data.
 Put on a data science hat, and explore using tools.
 Try to find early indicators or features in the data that should lend well to training a model.
-Not only will this help guide model inputs later, it also builds confidence that a learning apporach will work at all... which is important early on.
-This phase includes `data visualization`, `data profiling`, and even ML for exploration (`clustering`, `unsupervsied learning`).
+Not only will this help guide model inputs later, it also builds confidence that a learning approach will work at all... which is important early on.
+This phase includes `data visualization`, `data profiling`, and even ML for exploration (`clustering`, `unsupervised learning`).

-4. Brainstorm strategies to boostrap a labeled dataset.
+4. Brainstorm strategies to bootstrap a labeled dataset.
 Think through which parts of the data can be sourced, synthetically generated, augmented etc.

 ## Scope your project